Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H by 8 and 9 MeV He: Results and discussion

-The uncertainty of the determined values of H density stems mainly from four sources: (i) the $\pm 5$\% error in $N$ associated with the integrated current, as is mentioned in \S\ref{exp}, (ii) a possible error of $\pm 4$\% in $\sigma ({\cal E}_{\rm r}, \varphi)$ resulting from the $\pm 0.07^{\circ}$ uncertainty of the acceptance angle of the detector, (iii) a possible error of $\pm 4$\% associated with the measured value of $t$, and (iv) the statistical error of $\Delta Y \simeq 1$\%.
-Because of no interaction among these four sources, the total uncertainty is estimated as $\pm (5^{2}+4^{2}+4^{2}+1^{2})^{1/2} \simeq \pm 8$\% by assuming the convolution characteristic of Gaussian distributions.
+The uncertainty of the determined values of H concentration stems mainly from five sources: (i) the $\pm 5$\% error in $N$ associated with the integrated current, as is mentioned in \S\ref{exp}, (ii) a possible error of $\pm 4$\% in $\sigma ({\cal E}_{\rm r}, \varphi)$ resulting from the $\pm 0.07^{\circ}$ uncertainty of the acceptance angle of the detector, (iii) a possible error of $\pm 4$\% associated with the measured value of $t$, (iv) the statistical error of $\Delta Y \simeq 1$\%, and (v) a 1\% error due to the background subtraction, discussed earlier.
+Because of no interaction among these five sources, the total uncertainty is estimated as $\pm (5^{2}+4^{2}+4^{2}+1^{2}+1^{2} )^{1/2} \simeq \pm 8$\% by assuming the convolution characteristic of Gaussian distributions.
 It should be noted that in the literatures there is a discrepancy of $\sim$$\pm 5$\% between the experimental and theoretical recoil cross sections for the energy and angular ranges of interest \cite{Pus2004}\cite{Hup2014}.
 Even if this discrepancy is taken into account, only minor change arises in the above estimate, i.e., from 8 to 9\%.

-The number density of H in PPS calculated from the nominal density of 1.35 g/cm$^{3}$ and the atomic composition of (C$_{6}$H$_{4}$S)$_{\rm n}$, using Avogadro's constant, is $3.01 \times 10^{22}\,{\rm H}/$cm$^{3}$.
+The H concentration in PPS calculated from the nominal density of 1.35 g/cm$^{3}$ and the atomic composition of (C$_{6}$H$_{4}$S)$_{\rm n}$, using Avogadro's constant, is $3.01 \times 10^{22}\,{\rm H}/$cm$^{3}$.
 The ratios of the determined value to the calculated value, shown in table \ref{table-2}, are approximately equal to 1.
-Averaging the five determined values, we may conclude $(2.87\pm 0.26)\times 10^{22}\,{\rm H}/$cm$^{3}$ for the H density of PPS.
+Averaging the five determined values, we may conclude $(2.87\pm 0.26)\times 10^{22}\,{\rm H}/$cm$^{3}$ for the H concentration of PPS.
 This value agrees well and consistently with the calculated one, which demonstrates the validity of the present analysis.